CPRyan/al-folio/_projects/3_project.markdown

 <div class="caption">
 Much of what we know about germline epigenetic inheritance through sperm (GEI) comes from worms, flies, or mice.
 These findings may or may not translate to humans, and research - especially in non-clinical settings - continues to be a challenge.
 Large, long-term, multigenerational human and non-human primate datasets with rich social and biological information common among biological anthropologists and human biologists may be key to testing this hypothesis.
 </div>

-Nevertheless, there are a number of advantages of working with humans and non-human primates in this area.
-Researchers can capitalize on large, long-term datasets that have rich phenotypic, genetic, and health information, taking advantage of plethora of genetic and physiological tools available for our own species.
-We are also learning more about the potential 'critical windows' of sperm epigenomic changes, and the regions in the genome that might be most susceptible to epigenetic change.
-These insights will provide us with new opportunities to understand the effect of the pre-conceptional environment on future generations' health in humans and our close relatives.

 #### Future Research